 Tell me, would you say you are more of a night owl or an early bird?
 What do you find more alluring: awaiting the sun as it sets in a crimson glory and the moon and stars glowing in its place, or the calm of the morning, the rising sun greeting you with the call of the birds?

-I am that person who can be both – the evening hours are when I love to immerse myself in creative outlets, downloading and editing the day’s photos, tweaking websites, and the mornings are when I love to write, to study something new.
+I am that person who can be both – the evening hours are when I love to immerse myself in creative outlets – tweaking websites and downloading and editing the day’s photos, and the mornings are when I love to write and study something new.
 However, I have been trying to push myself to be more of an early bird.
 Sleep is far too important to be both.

 CandyCots are unlike any other apricot I have ever tasted.
 Quite honestly, I will be very sad once CandyCot harvest ends, because any other apricot simply won’t be the same.
 Biting into the fruit is like nibbling into an apricot that has been poached in sun and honey.
 It is sweet and divine, with the perfect firm texture, the pit releasing so easily.
 My son and my husband also fell head over heels in love with CandyCot apricots – the packages we purchased were gone within hours.